perkinsb1024/Smart-Mouth-Game-Boy/readme.md

 You will to have [RGBDS](https://rgbds.gbdev.io/install) installed to build from source.
 After RGBDS is installed, simply run `./build.sh` to build the code.
 You will likely need to make it executable before the first time by running `chmod +x build.sh`

 ## Running the Game
-`smartMouth.gb` is included in the repo, so you don't need to build the code to run it.
+`smartMouth.gbc` is included in the repo, so you don't need to build the code to run it.
 It has been developed and tested on [BGB](https://bgb.bircd.org/), and also verified on a flash cart in real hardware (tested on DMG and GBC).
+While it is a `.gbc` file, it is still compatible with non-color emulators and hardware.